SteamDeckHomebrew/decky-loader/README.md

 7. Done!
 Reboot back into Gaming mode and enjoy your plugins!

 ### Install Plugins
+- Using the shopping bag button in the top right corner, you can go to the offical ["Plugin Store"](https://plugins.deckbrew.xyz/)
 - Simply copy the plugin's folder into `~/homebrew/plugins`

 ### Uninstall